 During the outbreak of the COVID-19 pandemic, manufacturers leveraged their at-scale manufacturing capacity to rapidly respond to the crisis.
-They ensured that many existing medicines remained available, despite global supply chain disruptions, and stepped in to manufacture health products for the treatment of COVID-19, such as dexamethasone.
-Generic medicine manufacturers also helped manufacture and supply products for COVID-19 through their engagement in non-exclusive voluntary licences.
-For instance, several generic medicine manufacturers signed agreements with the Medicines Patent Pool (MPP) to manufacture and distribute certain antivirals in LMICs, including molnupiravir, remdesivir, and nirmatrelvir.9-11
+They ensured that many existing medicines remained available, despite global supply chain disruptions, and stepped in to manufacture health products for the treatment of COVID-19, such as dexamethasone.8 Generic medicine manufacturers also helped manufacture and supply products for COVID-19 through their engagement in non-exclusive voluntary licences.
+For instance, several generic medicine manufactures and distribute certain antivirals in LMICs, including molnupiravir, remdesivir, and nirmatrelvir.9-11